Who’s Cooking in Your Covid Story Kitchen

 Alice has spent most of her professional life in publishing, as book editor, literary agent, workshop leader, and author.
 She’s published 16 novels, 3 novellas, a memoir, and No More Rejections: 50 Secrets to Writing a Manuscript That Sells (revised version coming soon).
 Her current work in progress includes Hero in the Mirror: How to Write Your Best Story of You.

-Experience Alice’s own Floodlight Moments in her memoir Lifted to the Light: A Story of Struggle and Kindness.
+Read the story of another dramatic period of Alice’s precious life in her memoir Lifted to the Light: A Story of Struggle and Kindness.
 Available HERE.

 Look for all of Alice’s books HERE.